Intrinsic Image Fusion for Multi-View 3D Material Reconstruction: Additional Results

 \section{Additional Results}

-Our supplementary video provides comparisons and relightings with rendered trajectories.
+\paragraph{Relighting. } Our supplementary video provides comparisons and relightings with rendered trajectories.
 We provide additional results for all the synthetic scenes in \Cref{fig:supp:synthetic_comparisons}, for the real ScanNet++ (2a1b555966, 651dc6b4f1, a003a6585e) scenes in \Cref{fig:supp:scannetpp_comparisons}.
 We compare also on the real scenes of FIPT \cite{FIPT} in \Cref{fig:supp:fipt_comparisons}, which uses photo-metric stereo for the mesh reconstruction.
-Additionally, we provide additional relighting results on syntetic and ScanNet++ \cite{ScanNet++} scenes in \Cref{fig:supp:applications}.
-Finally, we provide additional ablation results on our cross-view aggregation strategies in \Cref{fig:exp:cross_view_supp}.
+We provide more results on syntetic and ScanNet++ \cite{ScanNet++} scenes in \Cref{fig:supp:applications}.